frontity/api-reference/docs-api/frontity-packages/features-packages/wp-source.md

 ##### Relationship with `state.router.autoFetch`

-Every time you go to a new link from the Client Side (by using `actions.router.set` for example) a new fetch should be done for that new link so the data of that link is properly populated to the state
+Every time you go to a new link from the Client Side (by using `actions.router.set` for example) a new fetch should be done for that new link so the data of that link is properly populated to the state.

-Thanks to the settings property `state.router.autoFetch` with a default value of true, every time you browse to a new page (Client Side Navigation) the fetch of the data in that page will we done automatically for you
+Thanks to the settings property `state.router.autoFetch` with a default value of true, every time you browse to a new page (Client Side Navigation) the fetch of the data in that page will we done automatically for you.

-Have a look at this video to learn more about this
+Have a look at this video to learn more about this:

 {% embed url="https://youtu.be/odmg2Br1Zrw?t=25" caption="" %}